Toasterson/installer/DEV_CLOUD_IMAGE.md

 cd illumos/installer

 # Build the development image
-./dev-build.sh -d rpool/images
+mise run dev:build-image -- -d rpool/images
 ```

-This script will:
+This task will:
 1. Build the image-builder if needed
 2. Build the sysconfig binary
 3. Check for required OpenIndiana tarballs